In this chapter, let’s discuss what you should do when not having a client training session.

 And while most of us don’t mind helping out, that distraction can mess with your momentum as you train.

-For many of us, training in the same gym that we work in is not something that we enjoy.
+For many of us, we do not enjoy training in the same gym we work in.

 And it’s completely understandable as to the reason why.